bcgov/wps/backend/packages/wps-tools/src/wps_tools/load_testing/README.md

 # 2. Deploy the stack.
 This one command runs `aws sso login` for you (opens a
 #    browser if needed), resolves an existing VPC/subnets automatically (see
 #    "Gotchas" if your account doesn't have Prod-App-A/Prod-App-B subnets),
-#    installs and configures the dlt CLI, sets --admin-password (12+ chars,
+#    installs and configures the dlt CLI, sets a permanent admin password
-#    at least one uppercase, one lowercase, one digit, one symbol) as the
+#    (12+ chars, upper/lower/digit/symbol -- prompted interactively below;
+#    set DLT_PASSWORD instead if you need this non-interactive), and logs
-#    admin user's permanent password, and logs in.
-You're ready to run a
-#    test after this single step.
+#    in.
+You're ready to run a test after this single step.
 uv run --project packages/wps-tools python -m wps_tools.load_testing.manage_dlt deploy \
   --admin-name YourName --admin-email you@example.com \
-  --admin-password 'Wps-Loadtest1!' \
   --region ca-central-1 --aws-profile <profile-name> \
   --create-template-bucket